linjj93/Hangman/README.md

-This will be my GitHub page.
+This is my GitHub page.

-It will consist of:

-My Resume for applying jobs
-Various Projects I am working on, which include:
+My current projects:

 1. a hangman game (Completed)
 2. an expenditure tracker (Completed)
 3. a modular calculator built using basic ReactJS (Completed)